corentin-regent/poetrelease/README.md

 As a composite action of Javascript actions, any OS is supported.

+As a composite action of Javascript actions, any OS is supported.

 ## Usage

 Before merging a pull request on your main branch, you can set a `poetrel:` label to this PR, for